embruna/cruz_nsf_database/README.md

 “DEI funding,” a “DEI grant,” or “DEI research” refers to taxpayer dollars NSF provided to a research or engagement program that fell into one of these five groups."

-# Notes

-3484 awards, but only 3002 different projects (collaborative grants split the buudget to different institutions with different award numbers)

 ### `summary` column